Sick with senioritis?

 Take care of yourself

 And if at any point you need help, there are a lot of resources available to you.
 Visit your registrar or the Dean of Students/Student Life Office at your college or faculty for advice and information about other services.
-Connect with your community by talking to staff at First Nations House, CIE or the Family Care Office, and get support from your peers through student groups like Peers are Here.
+Connect with your community by talking to staff at First Nations House, CIE or the Family Care Office, and get support from your peers through student groups.
 If things get really challenging, visit the Health and Wellness Centre.
 In an emergency, call 9-11.

-Another way to give back is by taking a community engaged learning course or volunteering in the community.
+You can also participate in the Community-Engaged Learning, which will allow you earn academic credit or build your Co-curricular record, while also giving back to the community.
 Getting involved with something outside of the university will integrate you into the world outside of academics, and maybe even introduce you to a position or organization that you want to stay involved in after you graduate.

 Whether you’re a dedicated colour-coordinator or someone who never uses a planner, it’s important to stay organized in your final year.
 It’s easier to stay on track and get things done when you know what it is you have to do, and seeing your upcoming deadlines and events on a page or in your digital calendar makes them feel concrete and doable.
 There may be lots of things on your plate right now — like applying to grad school or looking for work — but if you focus on being organized now, you’ll be able to stay that way during whatever you do next.